After I cracked my tooth, I experienced the most excruciating pain. These nine solutions helped me survive until I could see a dentist.

 Some over-the-counter medications will work for minor pain relief, no matter what kind of pain reliever you use.
 For me, when the pain was simply an annoyance, I used whatever I had in my medicine cabinet.
 I tried aspirin, ibuprofen, and acetaminophen (not all at the same time, of course).
 All of these pain relievers worked for my tooth pain.

 My recommendation for the fastest tooth pain relief: acetaminophen.

 Acetaminophen relieved my pain within 5-10 minutes, and I did not experience any adverse side effects.
-When I read the back of the label, I saw that this medication had the least number of adverse side effects in relation to my personal health concerns.
+When I read the back of the label, I saw that this medication had the fewest adverse side effects in relation to my personal health concerns.
 So, I was happy that my pain could be relieved so quickly with this medication.

 You should read the cautions and warnings on the label to determine which type of medication will be most beneficial with the fewest side effects with respect to your specific health concerns.

 While all of these medications worked for me, I would be negligent if I didn't share some precautions that come with taking these medications.
 See the chart below to learn more about these medicines, as well as other tooth pain solutions.

 Provides temporary relief of headache, pain, and fever of colds, muscle pain, menstrual pain, toothache, and minor pain of arthritis.

 Reye’s syndrome: Children and teenagers who have or who are recovering from chicken pox or flu-like symptoms should not use this product.
 When using this product, if changes in behavior with nausea and vomiting occur, consult a doctor because these symptoms could be an early sign of Reye’s syndrome, rare but serious illness.
 Allergy alert: Aspirin may cause a severe allergic reaction, which may include hives, facial swelling, asthma (wheezing), and shock.